vedpratap/Django-BootCamp-May-23/README.md

     - ASGI works similar to WSGI but comes with some additional functionality.
 ASGI stands for Asynchronous Server Gateway Interface.
 It is now replacing its predecessor WSGI.

 ### Run Django Development server
+- Open the `command prompt` inside the main project folder where the file `manage.py` is present.
+- Run the command `python manage.py runserver` : It will start the development server or we can say that it will run our web application.
+- It will host our application on url ` http://127.0.0.1:8000/`. we can copy and paste it in our browser.
+- By default landing page will be as shown below.
+- By default there is one url defined in `urls.py` file for admin login. we can go to `http://127.0.0.1:8000/admin` for admin login page as shown below.

 ### Setting Up Views & URLs
 ### Templates, Static Assets, Template Inheritance
 ### GET vs POST